-You may be covered by the NYS sick and safe leave law, under which covered workers will be able to take sick and safe leave on January 1, 2021.
-This law gives covered workers the right to earn 1 hour of sick and safe leave for every 30 hours worked.
+You may be covered by the NYS sick and safe leave law, which gives covered workers the right to earn 1 hour of sick and safe leave for every 30 hours worked.
 This leave can be used to care for yourself or for a sick family member or to address non-medical needs that may arise if you or a family member is a victim of domestic violence or a sexual offense.
 You cannot be fired or punished for using sick leave under the NYS sick and safe leave law.